hjylha/puzzlegame/readme.md

 ### Currently working on
 - reworking Positions class (maybe changes to Puzzlegame class as well)
 - borders to the playing area (is it good now?)
+- saving positions to databases instead of files

 ### Possible issues